SumoLogic/sumologic-collectd-plugin/README.rst

     	Import "sumologic_collectd_metrics"

     	<Module "sumologic_collectd_metrics">
-	    TypesDB "/path/to/your/collectd/share/collectd/types.db", "/path/to/my_own_types.db"  # At lease one types.db file must be specified
       	    URL "https://<deployment>.sumologic.com/receiver/v1/http/<source_token>"  # URL must be specified
 	    # Uncomment and update the following lines to override the default metadata configured in the the Sumo Logic Source configuration
 	    # SourceName "my_source"